Classes with a picture icon have images on the class detail page

 5386 Intermediate Intro to Twined Knitting

 Twined knitting is a traditional Scandinavian technique using two strands of yarn in either a single color or multiple colors.
 It is fun and it is easy.
-As you knit or purl, you twist (twine) the yarn with the strand last used, creating braids and crook stitches that pattern the fabric.
+As you knit or purl, you twist (twine) the yarn with the strand last used, creating braids and crook stitches that pattern on the surface of the fabric.
 Learn why a z-twist yarn is ideal for Twined Knitting.
 A note for hand spinners: Twined Knitting projects are great for you; spin a s-twist yarn and ply it with a z-twist.

 Note: Should be comfortable knitting in the round.
 Experience in 2-color knitting is NOT required.